-Advances in Conservation (10)
+Advances in Conservation (10) 2023-24

-Run by School of Natural Sciences
+School of Environmental & Natural Sciences

 After the introductory lecture, the module will consist of six topics which we will look at in detail.
 For each there will be a seminar led by the module organizer, and an associated student-led seminar based on reading which I will assign.
 Associated with each student-led seminar there is a timetabled study group to make it easier for you to find time to work together as a group to plan the presentations you will give in the student-led seminars.

 Students will submit a brief summary of their learning from a topic of their choice (based on the material presented in both the staff-led and the student-led seminar).
 The main challenge here is summarizing so much information very tightly.
 Students have the opportunity to submit a summary and get feedback before the final submission.
 There will be a session part way through the term where students will get feedback on the summaries submitted so they can improve their style.
 In the second part of the course students will spend most of their time working individually on their in-depth report.
 These have a limit of 1250 words.
 There will be tutorials available with the module organiser to help students improve their use of the literature and the structure of their argument.

 -threshold -Grade D- to D+ Aware of the key principles underlying the science.
 Pass level in the in-depth report.
 Basic competence demonstrated in abstracts.